-To estimate the dark matter halo masses, we follow methods presented in \citet{Sillassen2024}.
-In short, using the 2D density contours (\cref{fig:col-img}) as initial halo centres, assuming spherical shape, we get an initial halo mass by scaling the most massive galaxy within a 15" circle with the stellar to halo mass relation (SHMR) from \citet{Behroozi2013Mhalo} ($M_{\rm h}(1)$\footnote{We use $M_{\rm h}(n)$ as short to refer to the n-th halo mass method presented in \citet{Sillassen2024}}).
+To estimate the dark matter halo masses, we followed the methods presented in \citet{Sillassen2024}.
+In short, we found halos using the 2D density contours (\cref{fig:col-img}) as initial guesses of halo centres.
+Given that the overdensity contours are only calculated with the 2D distribution of galaxies without weighting stellar mass, we thus complement the halo finding by adding the locations of massive galaxies in relatively low overdensity, such as Halo 3 and Leaf 2.
+We obtained an initial halo mass by scaling the most massive galaxy within a 15" circle (i.e. the virial radius of a $\log(M_{\rm h}/{\rm M_\odot})=12.7$ halo at $z=3.44$, the progenitor of a Virgo-like cluster, see \citealt{Chiang2013cluster}) with the stellar to halo mass relation (SHMR) from \citet[$M_{\rm h}(1)$\footnote{We use $M_{\rm h}(n)$ as short to refer to the n-th halo mass method presented in \citet{Sillassen2024}}]{Behroozi2013Mhalo}.
 Using the recovered initial halo mass, we infer a virial radius using the relation from \citet{Goerdt2010core}, and find a new halo centre by calculating the stellar mass weighted centre of mass of the galaxies within the new virial radius.
-With the updated centres, we calculate the total stellar mass, accounting for background contamination and stellar mass completeness \citep[e.g.,][]{Daddi2021Lya,Daddi2022Lya}.
-We then scale the total stellar mass with SHMRs from \citet{Shuntov2022} ($M_{\rm h}(2a)$) and \citet{van_der_Burg2014} ($M_{\rm h}(2b)$).
-Other than using stellar masses, we estimate the overdensity of each halo and use this overdensity to estimate halo mass ($M_{\rm h}(3)$).
-We do this iteratively, until the halo mass and halo members converge.
-The halo masses of the four methods are overall consistent, we thus adopt an average of the four as the best estimate of halo mass.
+With the updated centres, we calculated the total stellar mass, accounting for background contamination and stellar mass completeness \citep[e.g.][]{Daddi2021Lya,Daddi2022Lya}.
+We then scaled the total stellar mass with SHMRs from \citet[$M_{\rm h}(2a)$]{Shuntov2022} and \citet[$M_{\rm h}(2b)$]{van_der_Burg2014}.
+Other than using stellar masses, we estimated the overdensity of each halo and use this overdensity to estimate the halo mass ($M_{\rm h}(3)$).
+We did this iteratively, until the halo mass and halo members converge.
+The halo masses of the four methods are overall consistent; thus, we adopted an average of the four as the best estimate of halo mass.

-Further, we estimate halo mass of the core using the velocity dispersion of member galaxies in two ways, for both methods we define the core members as galaxies which within the expected virial radius and $3\sigma_v$ of a $\log(M_h/{\rm M_\odot})\sim13$ halo at $z=3.438$, (1) we measure the standard deviation of redshift by fitting the redshift distribution of the core galaxies with a Gaussian, which we convert to a velocity dispersion with $\sigma_v=c\sigma_z/(1+z)$.
-(2) following \citet{Bayliss2014} we calculate the square root of the biweight variance of the galaxy proper velocities ($v_i=c(z_i-z)/(1+z)$) using jackknife sampling.
+Furthermore, we estimated halo mass of the core using the velocity dispersion of member galaxies in two ways, for both methods, we defined the core members as galaxies within the expected virial radius and $3\sigma_v$ of a $\log(M_{\rm h}/{\rm M_\odot})\sim13$ halo at $z=3.438$ for which we:\ (1) measured the standard deviation of redshift by fitting the redshift distribution of the core galaxies with a Gaussian, converted to a velocity dispersion with $\sigma_v=c\sigma_z/(1+z)$; and (2) following \citet{Bayliss2014}, we calculated the square root of the bi-weight variance of the galaxy proper velocities ($v_i=c(z_i-z)/(1+z)$) using jackknife sampling.